eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 Skill set for compiler design:
 + skill set:
+	- Target-independent optimization techniques
+	- Optimized code-generation for scalar and vector DSPs
+	- Definition and implementation of dedicated C/C++ language extensions
+	- Architecture definition and enhancements
+	- Benchmark and performance optimization
+	- B.Sc Computer science, or similar degree from a known University.
+	- Experience and knowledge of C/C++ – An advantage
+	- Team player with excellent communication skills.
+	- Experience in Python scripting – advantage
++ skill set:
+	- Target-independent optimization techniques
+	- Optimized code-generation for scalar and vector DSPs
+	- Definition and implementation of dedicated C/C++ language extensions
+	- Architecture definition and enhancements
+	- Benchmark and performance optimizations
+	- B.Sc Computer science, or similar degree that provides strong knowledge of computer science theory along with practical software devolvement skills
+	- 3+ years software development experience with excellent knowledge of C/C++.
+	- Team player with excellent communication skills.
+	- Experience with LLVM Compilers – advantage
+	- Experience in Python scripting – advantage
++ skill set:
 	- Retargeting of a C/C++ compiler towards specific microcontroller architectures
 	- Activities comprise participation in the development, maintenance, build, test, and release of compiler and run-time libraries for existing and forthcoming processor architectures, including competitive performance analysis, root cause analysis, and bug resolution
 	- 6+ years of experience with SQL databases (we use Postgres) and data manipulation